The Colorizing Pro

 "Photographs offer a view of life somehow unfinished."
 Luc Sante

 Modeling group I was a member of during high school.
-I'm wearing the blue pin-stripped suit.
+I'm wearing a blue pin-stripped suit.

 Pretty Girl and a 1953 Ford Victoria